Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Zoom_icon_in_app_bar.md

 **Expected**

 The user should be navigated to the Zoom meeting with the Personal Meeting ID on Zoom.
-After step 2, the user should be navigated to the Zoom meeting wtih Unique Meeting ID on Zoom.
+After step 2, the user should be navigated to the Zoom meeting with Unique Meeting ID on Zoom.
 After step 3, the user should get the slack attachment to select the type of meeting to create in the desired channel or DM/GM on MM.
-After step 4, the user should get the message about already created Zoom meeting and should get the slack attachment with option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.
+After step 4, the user should get the message about an already created Zoom meeting and should get the slack attachment with the option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.
-After step 5, the user should get the message about already created Zoom meeting and should get the slack attachment with option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.
+After step 5, the user should get the message about an already created Zoom meeting and should get the slack attachment with the option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.